-- Providing the welfare of the animals and learning to handle them avoiding their domestication.
+- Providing animal welfare and learning how to handle the animals and avoiding their domestication.

-- Daily feeding of animals (Twice a day).
-For the feeding of the most dangerous animals, volunteers will be accompanied by the staff in charge of the centre).
+- Daily feeding of animals (twice a day).
+For the feeding of the most dangerous animals, the volunteers will be accompanied by the staff in charge of the centre.

 - Cleaning of green areas.

 - Support in environmental enrichment programmes.